AFE Families Still Hospitalized

 Photos and Videos

-Delegate someone to be in charge of taking photographs and videos of the baby and those coming to visit mom.
-Many of the women who survive AFE will suffer from short-term and/or long-term memory loss and will be very curious about what happened while they were hospitalized.
-They may appear to understand what is happening initially but will likely forget much of what transpires due to the trauma and heavy medications.
-While many may not be joyful photo opportunities, several women who have recovered have expressed that they wish they could see evidence of what they experienced.
+Put someone in charge of taking photographs and videos of the baby and those coming to visit mom.
+Many survivors will suffer from memory loss and will be curious about the moments they missed.
+Due to the trauma and heavy medications they may forget the moments they experienced.
 Consider taking the photos and holding them until your loved one is ready to see them.

 Taking Notes / Journaling

 Write things down so there will be a record of what happened while the mother was in the hospital.
 Keep a detailed journal of your loved ones daily activities and thoughts.
-Write about the days or hours before the delivery as most survivors who suffer a coma or heavily sedating drugs will not be able to recall those memories.
-Include the names of physicians nurses, respiratory techs, physical and occupations therapists and any other service provider you encounter.
+Write about the days or hours before the delivery as most survivors will have memory loss.
+Include the names of all healthcare providers you may come across.
 These will be important for future reference to address concerns or offer notes of appreciation.
-Keep the journal by the bed so it can easily be accessed.
+Keep the journal by the bed, so it can be accessed.
 Electronic tablets or iPads are great tools to help document the event.

 AFE Clinical Summary Form